 server or servers.
 The DHCP client on the Cisco Nexus switch uses the

-switch serial number in the client-identifier option to identify
+switch serial number or its MAC address in the client-identifier option to identify

 itself to the DHCP server.
 The DHCP server can use this identifier